stuta/Luajit-Tcp-Server/README.md

 ##### Test status

 Linux tests were done in great "Linux Mint 14 MATE" 32-bit, 400 mb ram is enough in VirtualBox.
 In Linux install file lj.sh, read instructions from the file.
-Mac needs symlink too.
+Also Mac needs "lj"-symlink.
+Windows binaries are included in repo.
 Mac tests have been done in OSX 10.8.
 Windows tests have been done in XP and Win7.

 __Works__: